FIRST DEGREE MURDER ATTORNEY IN PHOENIX, AZ

 Murder of a Law Enforcement Officer

-According to Arizona law, first degree murder is punishable by life in prison or the death penalty.
+According to Arizona law, a first-degree murder conviction is punishable by life in prison or the death penalty.
 In an Arizona murder case, the most crucial job of an attorney is to persuade the prosecutor to drop the death penalty.
-This is obviously because the death penalty is the most severe punishment and it can cause the suspect’s family to suffer significantly.
+This is obviously because the death penalty is the most severe punishment, and it can cause the suspect’s family to suffer significantly.

 An Arizona murder attorney can bring multiple defenses to the table in order to convince a prosecutor to drop the death penalty.
-These defenses can include self-defense, mistaken identity, guilty except insane, and more.
+These defenses can include self-defense, mistaken identity, guilt except insanity, and more.

 Unreliable Investigation and Evidence